 However, open-source solutions like WooCommerce allow users to view, edit, and distribute the source code for their own purposes.
 Ultimately, development is public and collaborative.
 If there’s a feature you’re missing, you can either build it yourself or hire someone to build it for you.
 With open-source, you’re essentially starting from scratch.

 Should you go with a SaaS ecommerce platform or open-source ecommerce software?
 The short answer: It depends.

 SaaS solutions are the ideal choice for:

 - Tech novices who want something easy to use.

 - People who don’t need any special features or functionality.

 - Those who want a set-it-and-forget approach.

-- Users who want some freedom and flexibility in terms of tools, apps, widgets, and extensions.
+- Users who want some freedom and flexibility in terms of marketing tools, apps, widgets, and extensions.

 - Startups and businesses in the early stages of growth where the IT budget is limited.